School Travel for Under 16s

 - They live beyond walking distance from the school where they are registered (and which is a non fee paying school).

 - They live in the catchment area, or are at the nearest suitable school with places available.
-A suitable school is one which provides education appropriate to the age, ability and aptitude of the pupil and any special educational needs that the pupil may have, and could be within or outside of Staffordshire, a two or three tier school, and a faith or non-faith school.
+A suitable school is one which provides education appropriate to the age, ability and aptitude of the pupil and any special educational needs that the pupil may have (as recorded in an Educaiton, Health and Care Plan or Statement of Special Educational Need), and could be within or outside of Staffordshire, a two or three tier school, and a faith or non-faith school.

 Assistance may also be provided when: